Different types of business structures have different implications for your business.

 What is a for-profit organization?

-Whether you decided to start a for-profit, not-for-profit, or nonprofit, the first steps to creating your entity are the same.
+Whether you decide to start a nonprofit, NFPO, or for-profit, the initial steps to creating your organization are the same.
 Start by filing for a business entity in the state in which you wish to run your operations.
-Your business entity might be a corporation, LLC, sole proprietorship, or partnership.
+Depending on your intended status, your business entity might be a corporation, LLC, sole proprietorship, or partnership.

 Once the entity has been formed, you will apply for an Employer Identification Number (EIN) with the IRS.
 It’s during this step that you will select your tax-exempt status using Form 1024 if you wish to run as a nonprofit.

-Some businesses start as one type of legal entity and later decide to convert to another.
-This is possible, but it’s a little complicated depending on the types of entities involved.
+Some organizations start as one type of legal entity and later decide to convert to another.
+This is possible, but it can be a little complicated depending on the types of entities involved.

 From nonprofit to for-profit